sdr-enthusiasts/gitbook-adsb-guide/foundations/prepare-the-project-environment.md

 * `FEEDER_TZ` is set to your timezone, in ["TZ database name" format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 You can also see your Pi's timezone by giving this command: `cat /etc/timezone`
 * `FEEDER_NAME` is set to a location name.
 This is only used in the title of the map's web page.
 * `ADSB_SDR_SERIAL` is set to the serial number for your ADS-B dongle; the previous steps set this to 1090 by default but if you have used a different serial number enter it here
-* `ADSB_SDR_GAIN` is set to your desired dongle gain in dB, or `autogain` if you would like the software to determine the optimal gain
 * `ADSB_SDR_PPM` is set to your desired dongle PPM setting.
 Enter the number from the PPM estimation step earlier on this page.
 * `ULTRAFEEDER_UUID` is set to the UUID you generated above
 * `FEEDER_HEYWHATSTHAT_ID` is set to the code in the URL generated above